 The person will likely need to follow up with a doctor within the first few weeks after surgery to prevent complications and assess how the surgical site is healing.
 These visits also allow the person to troubleshoot any problems with their new method of urinating.

 As with all surgeries, there is the potential for complications after bladder removal surgery.
-The most common problems may include:
+The

 - urinary tract infections